ronaldbosma/blog/content/blog/build-and-release-hugo-blog-site-using-azure-pipelines.md

 #### 3.1 Create build pipeline linked to GitHub

-We'll start with a new build pipeline. (_See [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a detailed explanation._)
+We'll start with a new build pipeline.
+You can follow the steps below or have a look at [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a detailed description.

 - Open your Azure DevOps project.
 - In the left menu choose Pipelines > Builds.